What is Register Transfer Notation?

 MAR ← [MDR(L)] - We said the LDD instruction consisted of two bytes.
 The opcode for LDD was in one byte and the operand (hex FE) was in the other byte.
 Let’s assume the lower byte (L) is the operand.
 Here we move the operand into the MAR.
 This is in preparation for getting the contents of this address.

-ACC ← [[MAR]] - Now the content of the MAR is retrieved from memory and placed into the accumulator general purpose register.
+ACC ← [[MAR]] - Now the content of the address pointed to by the MAR register is retrieved from memory and placed into the accumulator general purpose register.
 The instruction execution is now complete.

 PC ← [PC] + 2 - Most CPUs have a feature to automatically advance the Program Counter onto the next instruction when the current instruction is complete.
 So we add 2 to skip over the current instruction which consisted of a 1 byte opcode + a 1 byte operand = 2 bytes.
 This finds the beginning of the next instruction.
 Instructions on some CPUs can vary in length and the CPU will vary how far it advances the Program Counter depending on the length of the instruction just executed.